-Frequent wireless disconnections and slow speeds can occur when your wireless network is experiencing interference from other devices within your household.
+Frequent WiFi disconnections and slow speeds can occur when your WiFi network is experiencing interference from other devices within your household.
 This includes such things as cordless phones, microwave ovens, garage door openers, and other wireless electronics.
-It can also occur when your Wireless Modem is not securely connected, or is in a position where it cannot transmit the wireless data effectively.
+It can also occur when your WiFi Modem is not securely connected, or is in a position where it cannot transmit the wireless data effectively.

 Resolving the Issue